kenlukas/teractf/CTFs/teractf2025/OSINT-AndTheHornSounds/README.md

 ![buckhorn](./buckhorn.jpg)

-Now if you do a reverse image search in Google Images and cut that good looking guy out of the picture
+Now, if you do a reverse image search in Google Images and cut that good-looking guy out of the picture

 ![search](./search.png)

-the first to references are for Harris Lake / Buckhorn Disc Golf Course.
+The first two references are for Harris Lake / Buckhorn Disc Golf Course.

 ![matches](./matches.png)

-Looking back at the picture and still ignoring that good looking guy, that Nuclear Power Plant cooling tower in the background could be important.
-They have warning systems, and sirens (horn).
+Looking back at the picture and still ignoring that good-looking guy, that Nuclear Power Plant cooling tower in the background could be important.
+They have warning systems and sirens (horns).

-If you Google "Harris Lake Nuclear Power Plant" the third reference is about Emergency Planning Information.
+If you Google "Harris Lake Nuclear Power Plant," the third reference is about Emergency Planning Information.

 ![harris npp](./harris_lake_npp.png)

 The third entry down looks promising.

-If you scroll down a little and look on the right side of the page it says there was a test on October 8, 2025 and it was three minutes long.
+If you scroll down a little and look on the right side of the page, you'll see that there was a test on October 8, 2025, and it was 3 minutes long.

 ![flag](./flag.png)